arobson/rabbot/README.md

 ### Details about publishing & subscribing related to connectivity

 #### Publishing
-Rabbot will attempt to retain messages you publish during the attempt to connect which it will publish if a connection can be successfully established.
+For exchanges in confirm mode (the default), rabbot will attempt to retain messages you publish during the attempt to connect which it will publish if a connection can be successfully established.
 It is important to handle rejection of the publish.
 Only resolved publishes are guaranteed to have been delivered to the broker.

 Rabbot limits the number of messages it will retain for each exchange to 100 by default.
 After the limit is reached, all further publishes will be rejected automatically.
 This limit was put in place to prevent unbounded memory consumption.